sigurdkampevold/media_mood/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: single
-title: "An Investigation of the Mood in the Media"
+title: "I Can Teach You a Thing or Two About Mood"
 header:
   overlay_filter: 0.3
   overlay_image: /images/md-mahdi-8SQ_wsDC0uY-unsplash.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 permalink: /
 intro:
-  - excerpt: "Here we will write a cool quote or another motivational saying for our data story.
-Looking forward to it!"
+  - excerpt: "*The most important decision you take is to be in a good mood* -- Voltaire"
 ---

 {% include feature_row id="intro" type="center" %}

 ## Where We Started

 _People's moods differ throughout time_.
 Sometimes, we are affected by personal matters, social affairs, or the weather.
 Other times, more prominent aspects might affect our mood; we can be affected by the outcome of political elections, international disputes, or long-lasting pandemics.
-However, we constantly talk about our mood and its causes.
+However, we constantly talk about our mood and its causes, and we might be affected by what we read in the media.

 Provided with the QuoteBank data set, we became interested in what it could reveal about the truth in the everyday talk about our mood.
 For example, does the temper become better towards the weekend, or do we all love Mondays deep inside?
 As the weather probably affects our mood, is the mood better during the summer and worse when the cold hits us in the winter?
 Moreover, as the data set consists of quotes from the media, what can we say about the trends of the mood in the media throughout time?

 Based on our initial questions, our thoughts wandered into what we could say specifically about the mood in the media.
 As the media sets the agenda for the public debate, it is interesting to see how much positivity and negativity reach the readers' minds.
 Which media outlets provide us with the most positivity, and which are more negative?
 Moreover, can we see any differences across the subsets of speakers in the data set?
-For example, are politicians in position more positive in their quotes, and are those in opposition more negative?
+For example, are politicians more positive in their quotes than others?
 Do women tend to be more optimistic than their peers?

 We aim to present our findings on the abovementioned topics in the upcoming data story.
 Starting with the QuoteBank data set provided by **dlab @ EPFL**, we will utilize information from Wikidata to research our questions by sentiment analyses.

 ### _Sentiments Analyses_ -- What Are They?

-Sentiment analyses aim to identify and extract subjective information in text, telling whether the phrase is positive, negative, or neutral.
+Sentiment analyses aim to identify and extract subjective information in text, telling whether a phrase is positive, negative, or neutral.
 Using libraries, one could input a sentence, such as a quote from the media, and get a score.
 This will be our primary tool in finding trends in the mood of the media.

 <p style="text-align: center">
 <img src="./images/sentiment_tweets.gif" style="position: relative; ">